Where to Stay in Orlando: Best Areas & Hotels

 For kids, the Four Seasons has truly thought of everything, including designated kiddie-only and adult-only pools in addition to the main pool and five-acre water park with a waterfall, waterslides, and lazy river.
 Younger kids will love the elaborate play areas, crafts and activities, and character breakfast, while older siblings will love the teen game room.

-Also close to the Disney parks yet seemingly in its own oasis of tranquility is Hilton Orlando Bonnet Creek, a four-star resort hotel with an astounding 12 restaurants to choose from, a private golf course, and spa, as well as babysitting services.
+Also close to the Disney parks yet seemingly in its own oasis of tranquility is Signia by Hilton Orlando Bonnet Creek, a four-star resort hotel with an astounding 12 restaurants to choose from, a private golf course, and spa, as well as babysitting services.
 Their tropically landscaped lazy river pool has a "zero entry" area to keep little ones safe, a waterslide, and poolside family activities, as well as a pool just for adults.

 In addition to providing excellent service, management ensures that this is also an eco-friendly property, with energy and water saving measures in effect.